radkotoktv/Design-Patterns/Project1_Figures/README.md

 - Duplicate a figure in the list.
 The copy should be added to the end of the list.
 - Store the resulting list back into a file.

-This work is licensed under CC BY-NC-SA 4.0 Page 1 of 9

 **Guide**

 **Step 1.
 Figures**